The Australian Law Reform Commission (ALRC) must comply with standards set out in the Privacy Act 1988 (Cth) (the Privacy Act).

 It is also possible to make a formal request to the ALRC under the Privacy Act or the Freedom of Information Act 1982 (Cth).
 Under these Acts, individuals are entitled to access documents that contain personal information about themselves.
 Under the Freedom of Information Act 1982 (Cth), individuals are also entitled to request that the information be amended if it is incomplete, incorrect, misleading or out of date.

-The ALRC is required to comply with the Privacy Act and the Tax File Number Guidelines issued by the Office of the Federal Privacy Commissioner in relation to the handling of Tax File Numbers.
+The ALRC is required to comply with the Privacy Act, and the Privacy (Tax File Number) Rule 2015.
+The ALRC also complies with guidance provided by the Office of the Australian Information Commissioner. in relation to the handling of Tax File Numbers.
 In particular:

 - Tax File Numbers should only be collected for purposes authorised by taxation, superannuation, or related laws;